roboflow/inference/docs/workflows/create_workflow_block.md

         ```

         * in lines `31-33` manifest class declares output dimensionality
-        offset - value `-1` should be understand as decreasing dimensionality level by `1`
+        offset - value `-1` should be understood as decreasing dimensionality level by `1`

         * in lines `50-51` you can see the impact of output dimensionality decrease
         on the method signature.
 Both inputs are artificially wrapped in `Batch[]` container.